dz365/project-ecosquad/README.md

 **Beta**

-- Allow users to filter data points on the map
+- Allow users to filter and search for data points on the map using Meilisearch
 - Allow users to follow other users and topics
-- Send push notifications
+- Send periodic emails for followed topics
-- Set up PWA aspect
 - Further styling

 **Final**

-- Ensure PWA works on common mobile OS (Android, IOS)
 - Polished UI & UX
 - Deploy app